djmisha/wp-schema/README.md

 ## Instructions:

 * Upload and activate plugin
-* New admin page "RM Schema" will appear on sidebar
+* New admin page "WP Schema" will appear on sidebar
 * Fill out as much data as possible

 ## Notes: